-The Da Vinci College of Holistic Medicine has been accepted by the Complementary Medicine Association in the UK as a Registered College Member.
-This means that all students qualifying from any of the Diploma courses, or the Bachelor/Dcotoral programmes offered will be accepted for full membership to the CMA with all the rights and privaleges this brings to the student.
+The Da Vinci Institute of Holistic Medicine has been accepted by the Complementary Medicine Association in the UK as a Registered College Member.
+This means that all students qualifying from any of the Diploma courses, or the Bachelor/Dcotoral programmes offered will be accepted for full membership to the CMA with all the rights and privileges this brings to the student.

 4. Affiliation of Ethical and Professional Therapists (AEPT), UK

-All students completing courses can automatically join the AEPT as it has affiliated and recognized the excellence of the courses provided.
+All students completing courses can automatically join the AEPT as it has affiliated and recognised the excellence of the courses provided.

 Why Become Accredited?

 Accreditation is a process which assures the potential students that an institution has clearly defined the appropriate objectives, and maintains conditions under which the students achievement can reasonably be expected.
 It encourages improvement through continuous self-evaluation and review.
 It fosters excellence through the development of principles and guidelines for assessing pedagogical effectiveness.
 There are a few points worth bearing in mind regarding accreditation:

 1. Accreditation is a non-governmental peer review process in which the integrity and good faith of an institution and its officers are essential.

 2. The burden of proof in demonstrating compliance with standards rests with the institution, not with the Accrediting Commission.
 The institution must prove to the Accrediting Commission that it meets or exceeds the standards.

 3. The Accrediting Commission considers information about an applicant institution from any source in reaching its conclusion.